Query Profile performance diagnostics and optimization case studies

 Single-table materialized view

-A single-table materialized view, also known as a rollup, in StarRocks is a special type of index that you cannot query directly.
-If your data warehouse runs many complex or repetitive queries, you can create single-table materialized views to accelerate them.
+A single-table materialized view (also known as a Rollup) in StarRocks is a special type of index that cannot be queried directly.
+If your data warehouse contains a large number of complex or repetitive queries, you can create a single-table materialized view to accelerate them.

 View the Profile.

-Click OLAP_SCAN.
-On the Node tab on the right, you can see that the rollup scans the lineitem table.
+Click OLAP_SCAN and go to the Node tab on the right.
+You can see that the Rollup scanned the

 Create a materialized view